Open Ethos User Guide

 • Strong: 50%+ of factor weight aligns with the verdict.
 Clear direction.

-• Medium: 20-50% alignment.
-There are significant countervailing factors.
+• Medium: 20 to 50% alignment.
+Significant countervailing factors.

 Factor Breakdown